-Thank you for your support and continued effort to keep Canton, Madison County and Mississippi in the hands
+Thank you for your support and continued effort to keep Canton, Madison County and Mississippi in the hands of white men and women.

 Sincerely,

 Gus Noble President

 We have seen some of the approaches of the White Citizens' Councils.
 Now let's look at the position of the Mississippi Democratic Party.